 www.westaflex.com is one of the projects I have been working on with yhun, and is also one of my oldest.
 My involved with this wonderful customer has been in creating all technical aspects from their very first web page up to the current state, including content management systems, shopping systems, on-the-fly pdf customisation, a semantic-web like and lately, a redo of the website using plone.
 Right now we are deploying a custom intranet system with a specific emphasis on knowledge management.
 Ongoing for more than 20 years.

 opencoin.org is about creating virtual cash.
 This means electronic payments, for small amounts and anonymous transfers.
 Pretty much like real cash, just electronically.
-Its open source, of course.
-The project is run by the open.coop, and funded by the lda.

 openideo is a website for global collaboration on (social) challenges, developed by the people at ideo.
-People can put up inspirations, share concepts and evaluate them togethter.
+People can put up inspirations, share concepts and evaluate them together.
 My involvement is to help with technical aspects of the backend, using the bfg/pyramid framework. (via largeblue)

 unicef (via the hub) are getting a knowledge management system for one of their subprojects for emergency workers around the globe.
 The main focus is usability and user-awareness-of-each other.
 The system is developed using Zope, and within the time I work together with Tom on designing the backend architecture and implementing it, but also helping the UI people to get the functionality into the front end.

-directionless enquiries is an community callcenter.
+directionless enquiries is a community callcenter.
 The idea is to have the community equivalent of a directory service, a place where you can call in to have your question about directions, locations or topics answered by a volunteer.
 The volunteers are connected using VoIP.
 The project is in the early development state, with me being responsible for the asterisk server, which is managing all the phones and voip issues, and also provides conferencing.
 This is in partnership with The People Speak, who besides being great people, are also the originators of the concept.
 Open Source.

-copycan is about creating an model for an alternative compensation system for content producers.
+copycan is about creating a model for an alternative compensation system for content producers.
 Content these days only knows two states it can be copied, or it can't.
 Once the first copy is out, all the copies are out.
 Digital content is not a scarce resource.
 Following the example of blender, we are looking into establishing an escrow service which allows producers to collect money for their work before they open it to the public.

 yhun is where you can find most of the work I did with Frank Linnenschmidt.
 He is my designer of choice, and I am fortunate enough to have worked with him for nearly ten years now.
 This is the place to look for most of my past projects.
 The portfolio there is full of references to projects, where I have done all the technical work.
 This involved lots of php, mysql, apache, but lately mostly python, zope and plone